linked-db/linked-ql/site/overview.md

 ## What is LinkedQL?

-LinkedQL is a query framework that gives applications and agents a universal database interface (`db.query()`) across runtimes and environments – server, browser, worker, edge – with the same idea:
+LinkedQL is a query framework that gives applications and agents a universal database contract (`db.query()`) across runtimes and environments – server, browser, worker, edge – with the same idea:

 + live queries, lazy fetching, subscriptions, and sync
 + direct relationship traversal via an object-relational syntax